Saving Lydia: A Path from Diagnosis to Treatment in 3 months

 Becoming an “Expert”— First, we had to brush up on basic science.
 We read about how DNA was transcribed into RNA which is the code to create proteins.
 DNA/RNA were the software, proteins were the hardware.
 Traditional medicines (called small molecules) target proteins which made them more complex and harder to engineer.
 Newer treatments (gene therapy, gene editing, RNA therapies) target the source code.
 We started pulling on every thread to learn our options.
 In Computer Science terms, we started with a breadth-first search.
 We read over 200 academic papers.
 We talked to pharma executives, hosted KCNQ2 researchers in our living room, traveled to Boston and Chicago.
 We talked to a black market gene therapist.
 Our story even made its way to George Church who offered to speak to us.

-Functional impact of Mutation—We learned that understanding the functional impact of the mutation would be critical to devise treatment options.
-Most KCNQ2 mutations were “Loss of Function” (LoF) — they prevented the potassium channel gate in the brain from functioning, leading to loss of current.
+Functional impact of Mutation — We learned that understanding the functional impact of the mutation would be critical to devise treatment options.
+Most KCNQ2 mutations were “Loss of Function” (LoF) — they prevented the potassium channel gate in the brain from functioning or reduced its function, leading to a partial or complete loss of current.
 However, some were the opposite.
-Within the LoF mutations, if the mutation led to complete loss of function in just one copy of the gene, children would have seizures that would resolve themselves and there were no developmental consequences.
-If the mutation led to loss of function in both copies, then it was considered dominant negative, leading in a severe outcome.
+Within the LoF mutations, if the mutation led to complete loss of function in just one copy of the gene, children would have seizures (due to haploinsufficiency) that would resolve themselves and there were no developmental consequences.
+But, if the mutation not only had no function of its own but also interfered with normal copy, this appeared as loss of activity in both copies, then it was considered dominant negative, leading in a severe outcome.
 We were lucky to find a collaborator at Northwestern who was studying these mutations, and offered to study Lydia’s mutation.
-A few weeks later we learned that Lydia’s mutation was a complete Loss of Function mutation, and most likely had a dominant negative effect.
+A few weeks later we learned that Lydia’s mutation not only had no function of its own but also interfered with the normal copy through a dominant negative effect.

 The search for a drug — We searched for drugs that could improve development in addition to seizure control.
 Some studies claimed Vitamin B6 could help and given the lack of downside, we started that.
 We read a bit about the Keto diet.
 Finally, we learned about Retigabine, a drug that was a potassium channel opener — an exact match for Lydia’s disease-causing mutation.
 Unfortunately, the medicine had been discontinued a few years ago by the manufacturer GlaxoSmithKline, because they were unable to monetize it.
 Fuck them, but honestly, I get it — the current pharma industry is modeled around a slow expensive process to create new drugs, so it only makes sense if the drug is useful to large cohorts.
 This is simply guaranteed to orphan genetic diseases that are all slightly different from each other.